JosephFuge/startup/notes.md

 Besides just "from" and "to", you can add frames using percentages.
 Use transform: rotate(xdeg) to rotate however many degrees desired

+Preserve the last frame of the animation (great for using on :hover animations):
+animation-fill-mode: forwards ;

 ### Flex

 Achieve relative sizing with: